 Beaufort Securities is a full service Category A stockbroker, offering Retail Client services.

-Beaufort Securities is particularly active in the AIM and smaller companies markets, providing corporate finance and broking services to companies in this market, including a number of the companies referred to in our published research.
+Beaufort Securities is particularly active in the AIM and smaller companies markets, dealing as principal as well as providing corporate finance and broking services to companies in this market, including a number of the companies referred to in our published research.

 Whilst Chinese Walls and other internal procedures have been implemented to prevent persons gaining improper access to, or influencing the content or recommendations of our investment research, investors should nevertheless be aware that Beaufort Securities may have actual or potential conflicts of interest that could affect the objectivity, independence and impartiality of its research.

 Beaufort Securities’ business model does not enable it to hold out its research as being impartial, and it should not be viewed or relied upon as wholly objective.
 However, in accordance with FCA’s Principles, we endeavour at all times to ensure that our research produced is to a high standard, and is fair, clear and not misleading.

 Where potential conflicts are recognised, these are fully disclosed and managed so as to minimize any threat to the objectivity of our research.
 In this context, Beaufort Securities pays particularly close attention to the following of FCA’s Statements of Principle:

 The Board of Beaufort Securities is responsible for ensuring that its systems, controls and procedures are able to identify, manage and control the potential conflicts of interest that may arise.

 Taking into account Beaufort Securities’ size, scope of business, client base, the nature of the research produced and its intended audience, the Board is confident that it effectively implements its Conflicts Management Policy, and that the potential conflicts of interest inherent in the publication of its research are properly managed in the manner set out below.